 - Arrogant as an emperor in his empire. 🏯

-29. Arrogant as a judge with a gavel
+29. As arrogant as a judge with a gavel

 Meaning: Someone who believes they have the final say and that their opinion is above all others.